-The purpose of this Swimming Pools and Caravan Park Asset Management Plan (the Plan) is to document a business case for the required investment into the swimming pools and caravan park asset portfolio based on the range of services provided to the Yass Valley community.
+The purpose of this Buildings Asset Management Plan (the Plan) is to document a business case for the required investment into the building asset portfolio, based on the range of services provided to the Yass Valley community.

 The Plan details the actions and investment required to provide agreed levels of service in the most costeffective manner, giving consideration to any related risks.
 The plan defines the services to be provided, how their performance is assessed and how funding impacts levels of service over a 20-year planning period.
-In doing so it supports an evidence-based approach towards the selection and prioritisation of capital projects to best achieve service objectives.
+In doing so, it supports an evidence-based approach towards the selection and prioritisation of capital projects to best achieve service objectives.